icco/nanowrimo/2013/novel.md

 He cleaned up and got dressed.
 He had a feeling this meeting would get him a good gig, so he grabbed his bag of gear.
 A small  bag contained goggles, a few tools, some dehydrated rations and two emergency signals.
 The bag connected to a thick coil of sturdy carbon fiber rope.
 Everything seemed in good repair.

+Bridge sighed and walked out the door.
+The music stopped, the lights went out, and a few robots scurried about, cleaning up any proof that someone lived there.

+## Chapter 6

+> "I love mankind ... it's people I can't stand!!" -- Charles M. Schulz

+Close to the center of the Stacks, about two thirds up the towers, Bridge found the office of Chuck.
+Bridge had never worked with Chuck before, but a friend had referred Bridge for a job, and few people did work outside of the Stacks anymore.

+Bridge entered Chuck's office and found himself in a room with no walls.
+A sense of vertigo rushed over him, but he reached out and found his arm hitting a wall.
+He closed his eyes, whispered "clarity", and opened his eyes.
+A room had reappeared.
+Nanobots swirled over his eyes, showing what was really in the room instead of the illusion that was being projected.

+Across the room he saw an older man sitting smugly behind a desk in a t-shirt with his arms crossed, and a well manicured man in slacks and a collared shirt sitting on the corner of the desk.

+"I'm here for an appointment with Chuck."

+The man at the desk shooed the well groomed man away, "I've got it from here Mitch, thanks though."
+The other man sighed and fizzled away.
+Some sort of illusion Bridge couldn't hack away?
+"Welcome!
+You must be Bridge."
+The man smiled and stood up.
+He walked through the desk towards Bridge.
+"That was impressive how you broke through my fog.
+Not too many people can do that any more."

+"Yeah, well, working with fog is my business."

+"That is the true true.
+Well, Samantha says you're good, and I need a surveyor to find me some old technology.
+You interested?"

+"I could be convinced.
+I just finished my last job.
+What specifically are you looking for?"

 * Meet with someone, accept expedition into fog with two others
 * fog is getting closer to cities